Lantern

 Design Refinement

 After our exploration, we had a clear direction forward.
 We crafted the final Lantern brand, logo, colors, and key screens.
+Brand guidelines were created, bringing the full vision of a new company to life.

-“Cannabis is expected to become the final frontier in the e-commerce landscape, and I am thrilled to focus my efforts on fulfilling our company’s long-term vision of bringing transparency, equity, and access to the legal space,” said Justin Robinson, Co-Founder of Lantern.
+“Cannabis is expected to become the final frontier in the e-commerce landscape, and I am thrilled to focus my efforts on fulfilling our company’s long-term vision of bringing transparency, equity, and access to the legal space,”

 Justin Robinson, Co-Founder of Lantern and Drizly